MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 New-AzGalleryImageDefinition @params
 ```

 Below is the script to build the same image as before but to upload it the shared image gallery.
-The environmnet variables are similar to before but have a few extra need for the image gallery including the resource group of the image gallery, the image gallery name and version to upload.
+The environment variables are similar to before but have a few extra need for the image gallery including the resource group of the image gallery, the image gallery name and version to upload.

 Environment variables